mdspro15/cpp_01/README.md

   return (0);
 }
 ```
+## When to use heap or stack ?
+Use the stack when your variable will not be used after the current function returns <br>
+Use the heap when the data in the variable is needed beyond the lifetime of the current function.

 ## Dynamic Memory Allocation
 For dynamically allocated memory like ```int *p = new int[10]```, it is the programmer's responsibility to deallocate memory when no longer needed.
 If you didn't deallocate, it will cause **memory leak** <br>